Paddy Power Chase Preview, Tips, Runners & Trends (Christmas Festival)

 3. Cross Appeal (6:09.00) in 2011

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Paddy Power Chase next time out then you would have backed a total of 1 winner.
-Backing all 17 runners who have been out since to win at SP next time out, would have returned an LSP of -14.90.
-Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.
+Over the past 20 renewals, if you had followed the winner of the Paddy Power Chase next time out, then you would have backed a total of 2 winners.
+Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of -7.40.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Paddy Power Chase.

-When looking over the past 20 renewals, a time of 6:07.10 was set by Noble Endeavor in 2016, which is the quickest time over that period, the runner was trained by Gordon Elliott and ridden by Davy Russell.
-The slowest winning time was set in 2014 when Living Next Door won in a time of 6:45.90, booked to ride was Denis O'Regan by the trainer A J Martin.
+When looking over the past 20 renewals, a time of 6:07.10 was set by Noble Endeavor in 2016, trained by Gordon Elliott and ridden by Davy Russell, which is the quickest time over that period.
+The slowest winning time was set in 2014 when Living Next Door won in a time of 6:45.90 for trainer A J Martin, who booked Denis O'Regan in the saddle.

 What the expert says...